sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 <figure markdown>
   ![Image title](images/ALMStudio_add_resource_workflow_marked.png){: align=left }
-  <figcaption>As your module is brandnew it should be quite empty, so let's click on "Add resource" and select "Workflow" as the resource type</figcaption>
+  <figcaption>As your module is brand-new it should be quite empty, so let's click on "Add resource" and select "Workflow" as the resource type</figcaption>
 </figure>